 The second weak point is the fact that while the directive requires Member States to ensure that representative CMOs can issue licenses for collections of Out of Commerce Works that include works by non-members, it does not require them to do so.
 This means that CMOs can simply refuse to issue licenses for example because they are not commercially interesting for them.
 In situations where a representative CMO exists but does not (want to) issue a license the cultural heritage institution cannot proceed with making the the works available as the fallback exception only applies in situations where a representative CMO does not exist.

 Fortunately both of these weak points can still be addressed in a meaningful way during the national implementations of the directive.
 Article 11 requires Member States to "consult rightholders, collective management organisations and cultural heritage institutions in each sector" before establishing specific requirements for the determination of Out of Commerce status of works.
 Member States shall further "encourage regular dialogue between representative users' and rightholders' organisations, including collective management organisations, and any other relevant stakeholder organisations, on a sector-specific basis".

-This means that the question of how useful the directive will be in practice will depend a lot on a good collaboration between cultural heritage institutions and collective management on the Member State level.
+This means that the question of how useful the directive will be in practice will depend a lot on a good collaboration between cultural heritage institutions and collective management organisation on the Member State level.
 At this national level these dialogues provide an opportunity for all stakeholders to agree on workable rules for determining the Out of Commerce status of collections, to make clear determinations for which types of works the fallback exception does not apply and to establish trust between cultural heritage institutions and CMOs that can facilitate the conclusion of licensing agreements once the directive has been implemented.